HOL-Theorem-Prover/HOL/examples/fermat/little/README.md

 # Fermat's Little Theorem, various proofs.

 These scripts contain theories to support the formalisation of Fermat's Little Theorem.
+This is the source code for the paper `A String of Pearls: Proofs of Fermat's Little Theorem`, with [DOI: 10.6092/issn.1972-5787/3728](https://doi.org/10.6092/issn.1972-5787/3728) or [journal](https://jfr.unibo.it/article/view/3728).

 ## Theory
 * __necklace__, necklaces and colours.